FOR FREE PEOPLE

 Anti-Israel Professor’s Firing Sets ‘Very Dangerous Precedent’

 I don’t agree with Maura Finkelstein.
-But the Muhlenberg College prof is entitled to her views and has every right to share them on social media, writes Peter Savodnik.
+But the Muhlenberg College professor is entitled to share her views on social media, writes Peter Savodnik.

 On October 26, 2023, less than three weeks after terrorists murdered 1,200 Israelis and kidnapped another 250, Maura Finkelstein tweeted: “ISRAEL DOES NOT HAVE THE RIGHT TO DEFEND ITS OCCUPATION.”